 To prevent such a situation from arising, you have to buy new properties either 2 years after or 1 year before selling the existing property.
 If you don’t want a readymade property then the construction work has to be finished before the date of the existing property transfer has completed 3 years.
 The exemption can’t be claimed if you fail to reinvest the capital gains earned from the sale of a house in the construction or purchase of a new one.
 To avoid the income being taxable, in that case, the amount must be deposited in CGAS (Capital Gains Account Scheme).
 Section 54 of Income Tax makes provision for exemption of tax on capital gains even if they have been used to repay the loan taken for purchasing the new property.

 Was the reading helpful?
-If you have a flat for sale in Kolkata or wish to purchase one then contact transventor.com to satisfy your need of the hour.
+If you have a flat for sale in Kolkata or wish to purchase one then contact transventor.in to satisfy your need of the hour.